neurogeriatricskiel/KielMAT/README.md

 In NGMT, data from a single tracking system is therefore loaded into a single `pandas.DataFrame`.
 The column headers of this `pandas.DataFrame` refer to the channels, and the corresponding [channels information](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/motion.html#channels-description-_channelstsv) is likewise available as a `pandas.DataFrame`.

 Similarly, if any [events](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/task-events.html) are available for the given recording, these are loaded into a single `pandas.DataFrame` for each tracking system as well.
+The events derived from the toolbox can be exported to a BIDS like '*_events.tsv' file.

 ### Data classes: in practice
 These concepts are translated into a NGMT dataclass for each recording: `NGMTRecording`: